If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

 Yes, I learned a lot from that, too.

-Granted, not all of the learning opportunities in life come from something painful.
-They can also come from something enjoyable.
-Like cats and kittens.
+Granted, not all learning opportunities come from something painful.
+They can also come from something enjoyable, like cats and kittens.

-Today, I get to share with you what I’ve learned from cats and kittens about life.
+Today, I share what I’ve learned from cats and kittens about life.

 Starting with: